-This Birmingham group consisted of core members Jeff Daw, James Langston, and Nigel Phillips with this line-up being supplemented by additional musicians as required.
+This Birmingham mixed-media group consisted of core members Jeff Daw, James Langston, and Nigel Phillips with this line-up supplemented by additional musicians as required.
 They were managed by Jim Simpson whose 'Big Bear' agency included a number of other local groups such as Locomotive and later, Black Sabbath.
 Jim's bands used to be known locally as "Jim Simpson's Big Bear Follies".
 The original Tea & Symphony were basically an acoustic-based group similar to Marc Bolan's 'Tyrannosaurus Rex'.

 In 1969, Tea & Symphony toured with progressive blues outfit Bakerloo who were from nearby Tamworth in Staffordshire.
 Both groups were signed to the Harvest Records label in 1969 and Tea & Symphony were able to record under the direction of producer Gus Dudgeon who had previously worked with the famous Nottingham group 'Ten Years After' and would later produce records by Elton John.

 A cover of a Procol Harum song titled 'Boredom' was recorded by Tea & Symphony and issued as the A-side of a compelling single.
 It was certainly the most radio-friendly song they ever recorded.
 The group were filmed performing it for the popular German TV show 'Beat Club'.
 Strangely, this song was not included on the LP although the single's B-side 'Armchair Theatre' composed by Jeff Daw was included as an album track.